ViniciusAdriel/VirtualPipe/readme.md

 For apps without built-in noise suppression, you can feed the processed audio through a virtual input.

 ## How to use it
-* In the first LineEdit, enter the name of your virtual output.
+* In the first text field, enter the name of your virtual output.
-* In the second LineEdit, enter the name of your virtual input.
+* In the second text field, enter the name of your virtual input.
-* Choose between stereo and mono in the combobox on the left.
+* Choose between stereo and mono in the drop-down menu.
 * Click Create.

 **Done!**

 Your virtual output will appear among your speakers or headphones.
 Your virtual input will appear among your microphones.

+> [!WARNING]
+> Virtual devices are temporary and will be removed after reboot.